Fantastic Four (comic book): Writers

+Pencilers

 Cultural impact

 The first issue of The Fantastic Four proved a success, igniting a new direction for superhero comics and soon influencing many other superhero comics.
 Readers grew fond of Ben's grumpiness, Johnny's tendency to annoy others and Reed and Sue's spats.
 Stan Lee was surprised at the reaction to the first issue, leading him to stay in the comics field despite previous plans to leave.
 Comics historian Stephen Krensky said that "Lee's natural dialogue and flawed characters appealed to 1960s kids looking to 'get real'".

 As of 2005, 150 million comics featuring the Fantastic Four had been sold.

 Collected editions

 The Fantastic Four stories have been collected into several trade paperback and hardcover editions.

 As part of the Essential Marvel range:

 As part of the Marvel Masterworks series: